Daniuy3/Mortage-Calculator/README.md

 # Comments Section

-This is a smiulator of a comment section of an app, you can reply, delete, edit, an add comments
+This is a mortage calculator

 ## Tools
 <div align="center">